databio/episb-hub/episb-docs/docs/howto-subscribe.md

-## How-to subscribe to data providers
+## How to subscribe to additional data providers

 A hub is a query server that is able to integrate data across any data providers that it links to.
 In general, hubs will be configured to retrieve data from a few public data providers, but you may be interested in linking your hub to a new data provider, which could be either public or private.